Watch to find out more about Chamber Music at NEC Prep!

 Chamber Music Intensive Performance Seminar

-For students with a strong interest in chamber music, NEC Prep is excited to announce the launch of a new program: the Chamber Music Intensive Performance Seminar (CHIPS)!
-CHIPS will offer select advanced students an in-depth chamber music immersion experience, with an emphasis on enhancing chamber music skills and performance practice at a high artistic level.
-Led by faculty member Merry Peckham, twelve accepted students will be placed into three string quartets and assigned repertoire to study over the year.
+For students with a strong interest in chamber music, NEC Prep is excited for the second year of the Chamber Music Intensive Performance Seminar (CHIPS)!
+CHIPS offers select advanced students an in-depth chamber music immersion experience, with an emphasis on enhancing chamber music skills and performance practice at a high artistic level.
+New to the program for the 2019 – 2020 year, pianists will also be welcome to audition.
+Led by faculty member Merry Peckham, accepted students will be placed into a string quartet or piano trio, and assigned repertoire to study over the year.

 Significant emphasis will be placed on performance; groups will have the opportunity to perform in recitals at NEC and in the community, as well as potential international performance opportunities.
-Quartets will meet for regular coachings on Saturdays.
-In addition, quartets will meet most Fridays from 4:30 pm to 7:00 pm during the academic year.
+Groups will meet for regular coachings on Saturdays.
+In addition, they will meet most Fridays from 4:30 pm to 7:00 pm during the academic year.
 The weekday meetings provide additional rehearsal time as well as a weekly performance seminar.
-The program will also include several special guest artist masterclasses during the year; visiting guests for 2018 – 2019 will include Donald Weilerstein, Paul Katz, Kim Kashkashian, and Paul Biss.
-A full 2018 – 2019 calendar will be available at the time of auditions.
+The program will also include several special guest artist masterclasses during the year; visiting guests for 2019 – 2020 will be announced later this spring.
+A full 2019 – 2020 calendar will be available at the time of auditions.
 Given the intensity of this program, attendance at all CHIPS events is required.

-Interested violinists, violists, and cellists between the ages of 13 and 18 years old are encouraged to apply.
-Auditions will be held in May 2018; for information on audition requirements, please click here.
+Interested violinists, violists, cellists, and pianists between the ages of 13 and 18 years old are encouraged to apply.
+Auditions will be held in May 2019; for information on audition requirements, please click here.

 Additional Chamber Music Offerings